 Most People Have No Idea There’s An Underwater Graveyard Hiding In South Carolina

 Then, watch a compilation of home movies taken in the Jocassee Valley from 1958-1960 long BEFORE the filling of Lake Jocassee.
+It’s remarkable to see such a dramatic change in the landscape in such a short time.
+This land was used for two public serving but radically different purposes.

 South Carolina is blessed with so much to see and do.
 The Jocassee Gorges area is one of the most unique and beautiful spots in the Palmetto State.
 Were you aware of the history of the Jocassee Valley and that people lived there before the man-made Jocassee Lake was created?
 We’d love to know in our comments.